 Obtain a Legal Entity Identifier (LEI) for an Irish Company

 A Legal Entity Identifier (LEI) is a unique global code assigned to legal entities that participate in financial transactions.
-This code is used as a reporting tool by financial regulators and is required for the identification of financial companies and funds.
-Various individuals, companies and government entities that participate in financial transactions may be required to have a LEI number.
+This code is used as a reporting tool by financial regulators and is required to identify financial companies and funds.
+Various individuals, companies, and government entities that participate in financial transactions may be required to have an LEI number.

 Why use a Legal Entity Identifier code?

 Following the financial crisis in the 2000s, the International Organization for Standardization (ISO) developed the Legal Entity Identifier (LEI) to understand exposures at the legal-entity level (rather than at parent-company level).
 Each unique 20-digit alphanumeric code connects vital information that allows clear identification of the entities participating in a financial transaction.
 LEI codes were brought in as part of a global directive for transparency and are essential to maintaining the integrity of financial institutions worldwide.
 In order to improve risk management and risk exposure of their clients, Banks and Financial Institutions around the world are starting to enforce rules that require corporate borrowers to obtain a Legal Entity Identifier (LEI number).

 Do I need to apply for a Legal Entity Identifier?

 From the 1st January 2017, issuers that trade on a regulated market such as the Main Securities Market of the Irish Stock Exchange (ISE), whose Home Member State is Ireland, are required to obtain an LEI number.
 The LEI code needs to be included when filing regulated information via the ISEdirect system.